 Impacted Area Resolution If "Bulk Blank" for Tape Library or Virtual Tape Library (VTL) fails with an authentication error Reset the password using the same existing password.
-For more information, see "Changing NetVault password" in the NetVault 13.0.2 Administration Guide .
+For more information, see "Changing NetVault password" in the NetVault 13.1.2 Administration Guide.
 If "Expire All" for DR fails with an authentication error Reset the password using the same existing.
-For more information, see "Changing NetVault password" in the NetVault 13.0.2 Administration Guide.
+For more information, see "Changing NetVault password" in the NetVault 13.1.2 Administration Guide .
 If backups are not cataloged after an upgrade Reconfigure catalog search with the same existing password.
-For more information, see "Configuring catalog search" in the NetVault 13.0.2 Administration Guide.
-If CLI utilities fails with an authentication error Reset the password of the NetVault user that you used for CLI using the same existing password.
-For more information, see "Modifying a user account" in the NetVault 13.0.2 Administration Guide .
-If VMware backups or restores fail with an authentication error in the logs Reset the password for vCenter or ESX Server using the Edit Server dialog box.
-For more information, see "Reconfiguring a server" in the NetVault Plug-in for VMware 12.3 User's Guide.
+For more information, see "Configuring catalog search" in the NetVault 13.1.2 Administration Guide .